 This session will look at the standard warranties in the ADLS Agrrement for the Sale and Purchase of Real Estate as well as pre-contractual representations.
 It will explore, among other things, what the warranties cover and, looking at recent case law, what happens in cases where breaches have allegedly occurred.

-Giving Clients Financial Advice: Avoiding the Pitfalls
+Giving Clients Financial Advice: Avoiding Pitfalls by Identifying Problematic Issues

 Andrea Challis, Partner, McElroys